the 8th annual

 From its earliest known incarnation, poetry has been shaped of dreams.
 The orchestration of language that creates our experience of a poem shares so much in common with our experience of dreams that what we call a poem may originate in our innate capacity for dreaming.
 We’ll begin by reading and discussing the work of contemporary poets who write successfully and movingly from their dreams, looking at craft moves that have made an internal experience into an inspiring poem for a reader.
 We’ll then experiment with shaping our own dream images and traces into a poem.
 Time will be made for sharing initial efforts and for receiving feedback from the instructor.
 Bring a dream (or two or three), written or held in memory.
 It may be from as long ago as childhood, or as recent as last night; it may be yours, or a borrowing from a generous dreaming other.

-Julia Goldberg (Essay) – live
+Julia Goldberg (Essay) – online only (FULL)

 Lyric Essay